Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 <span class="spoiler">Well this isn't good!</span>

-## Introduction to Verbs - Van
+## Introduction to Verbs
 ---

-Van is the verb for existence.
+`Van` is the verb for existence.
 Naturally, it is an irregular verb, but one of the most important as well.

 ### Conjugation